detekt/detekt/docs/pages/documentation/complexity.md

 * `threshold` (default: `60`)

-   maximum lines in a method
+   number of lines in a method to trigger the rule

 ### LongParameterList